klover-rs/spotify-dl-lib/README.md

 # spotify-dl-lib
 A rust library which allows you to download spotify songs if you have a __premium account__

+## Features
+- Download tracks, albums, and playlists
+- Supports mp3 and flac formats
+- Configurable download concurrency and compression (compression only applies to flac!)

 ## How to use this library

 ### how to add the library to your cargo